zedlopez/inf7/README.md

 You may specify the name with .inform, but you don't have to.

-inf7 will work seamlessly with projects created by the IDE; the converse should be true as well (though of course if your most recent compilation was with the IDE, inf7's rewritten Project Index will be out of date).
+inf7 should work seamlessly with projects created by the IDE; the converse should be true as well (though of course if your most recent compilation was with the IDE, inf7's rewritten Project Index will be out of date).

 ```
 inf7 init "Astounding Journey.inform"